agroshvillis/VizAn/docs/MANUAL.rst

 string value
 Solution : This is FBA or FVA optimization type results.
 Running FBA or FVA in CobraPy there is need to define results (example Sol).
-SolutionType : VizAn allows to visualize FBA or FVA optimization results.
+SolutionType : VizAn allows to visualise FBA or FVA optimization results.
 Product_name
 Substrate_name
 Additional_string

 **h) FBA calculation visualisation**

-For CobraPy FBA results visualization  CobraPy should run VizAn_Cobra.py if CobraPy is used in Python shell environment (as example is shown E. Coli iML1515 model example):
+For CobraPy FBA results visualisation  CobraPy should run VizAn_Cobra.py if CobraPy is used in Python shell environment (as example is shown E. Coli iML1515 model example):

 .. code-block:: python